 Ultraviolet (UV) therapy, also called phototherapy or light therapy, is a type of treatment that uses UV light rays on affected areas of skin.
 This type of treatment is thought to help stop skin cells from growing too quickly.

 Ultraviolet B (UVB) therapy is often recommended for people with psoriasis who have plaques that cover large areas of their body.
-Most people get two to four UV phototherapy treatments per week.
+Most patients get 2 to 3 UV phototherapy treatments per week.
 The exact dose is based on each person’s needs.
 Your dermatologist may decide to combine UVB treatments with topical or systemic treatments to get better or faster results, or to help limit side effects by lowering the number of treatments and/or doses of the medicines.

 All medicines have potential side effects and should be used cautiously and under the supervision of a healthcare professional.
 Some common adverse events associated with UV phototherapy include skin irritation, light sensitivity, and burning.
 Long-term PUVA treatment in Caucasians is associated with an increased risk of skin cancer.